-Number of Rights Percentage of Total
+Number of Rights Percentage of Total Herdsman Lake Capital Nominees Pty Ltd <herdsman capital<br="" lake="">A/C&gt;</herdsman> 764,536 50.00% Claude L Daly & Sons Pty Ltd <chris a="" c="" daly="" family=""></chris> 509,691 33.33% 1,274,227 83.33%

-Read Tech Pty Ltd <read a="" c="" tech="" trust=""> Kingsley International Pty Ltd <kingsley a="" c="" international="" trust=""></kingsley></read> 1,783,918 1,783,918 35.00% 35.00%

-3,567,836 70.00%

-On 20 November 2020, Nexion Group Ltd ("NNG" or "Company") issued 4,383,664 Class A Performance Rights and 5,096,908 Class B Performance Rights (together "Performance Rights").
+Nexion Group Ltd ("NNG" or "Company") had issued 4,383,664 Class A Performance Rights and 5,096,908 Class B Performance Rights (together "Performance Rights").
 All Class A Performance Rights expire on 29 January 2025 and all Class B Performance Rights expire on 30 January 2025.
 On vesting, each Performance Right converts into one ordinary share in the Company.
-Class A Performance Rights will vest on the Company achieving a Total Pro-forma Revenue of \$15,000,000 for a financial year ending on or before 30 June 2022 ("Class A Deadline").
+Class A Performance Rights will vest on the Company achieving a Total Proforma Revenue of \$15,000,000 for a financial year ending on or before 30 June 2022 ("Class A Deadline").
 Class B Performance Rights will vest on the Company achieving a Total Pro-forma Revenue of \$30,000,000 for a financial year ending on or before 30 June 2023 ("Class B Deadline").
 Where the Total Pro-forma Revenue achieved by the Class A and B Deadlines as a percentage of the respective Total Pro-forma Revenue targets is less than 50% then no Performance Rights will vest; or 50% or more then the relevant Performance Rights will vest pro-rata equal to the percentage of Total Pro-forma Revenue achieved by the respective Class A and B Deadlines.
-Total Pro-forma Revenue for a financial year means the total consolidated revenue for that financial year of NNG plus the pre-acquisition revenue for that financial year of any subsidiaries acquired during that financial year.
+Total Pro-forma Revenue for a financial year means the total consolidated revenue for that financial year of NNG plus the preacquisition revenue for that financial year of any subsidiaries acquired during that financial year.
 Any Performance Rights not vested before their expiry date, will lapse.
-The Performance Rights have remained on issue since their date of issue.
-No Performance Rights have been vested, converted or cancelled since their date of issue.
-None of the Performance Rights vesting conditions have been met since their date of issue.
+The Class A Performance Rights remained on issue from their date of issue until they vested on 6 December 2022.
+The Class B Performance Rights have remained on issue since their date of issue.
+On 6 December 2022, 4,383,664 Class A Performance Rights partially met their vesting conditions and 2,245,555 ordinary shares were issued on 6 December 2022 pursuant to the vesting of all 4,383,664 Class A Performance Rights.
+On 19 February 2023, 3,567,836 Class B Performance Rights, lapsed in accordance with their terms and conditions due to the holder ceasing to be an officer (and employee, if applicable) of the Company.
+The remaining 1,529,072 Class B Performance Rights, remain on issue.
+No other Class B Performance Rights have been vested, converted or cancelled since their date of issue.
+None of the Class B Performance Rights vesting conditions have been met since their date of issue.